I track tech news every day because I know you don’t have time to.

 All from one API call.

 The pricing is competitive too.
-Gemini 1.5 Flash starts at $0.075 per million input tokens.
-For context, that’s cheaper than GPT-4 Turbo for most use cases.
+Gemini 1.5 Flash starts at $0.075 per million input tokens, cheaper than GPT-4 Turbo for most use cases.

 I’ve been testing it for a content moderation system.
 The ability to analyze video without extracting frames first saves serious processing time.